techequitytraining/gcp-gdcs-admin/README.md

 ## 🚀 Experience Cloud-Native Power in On-Premises Environments

-Welcome to the cutting-edge demo script showcasing Google Distributed Cloud (GDC) Software-only for Bare Metal.
+Welcome to the demo script showcasing Google Distributed Cloud (GDC) Software-only for Bare Metal.
 This interactive demo simulates a bare metal setup using Google Compute Engine Virtual Machines, allowing you to explore the full capabilities of GDC in an on-premises-like environment.

 ### 🌟 What This Demo Offers